nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * ColourContainsKeywordsPredicate
 * etc.

+FindCommandParser is updated to detect the prefixes for multiple attributes (i.e. `n/` for Name, `c/` for Colour, etc.) and the respective predicate is hence used to create the FindCommand Object

 #### Design Consideration:

 ##### Aspect: How many attributes Find can account for at a time
 * **Alternative 1 (Current implementation)**: <br>
-  Finds with only one attribute at a time.
-Only the first attribute entered is accounted for. <br>
+  Finds with only one attribute at a time. <br>
   E.g. `find n/jeans c/blue` will only find entries whose Name attribute contains the keyword "jeans".
   * Pros: Easier to implement.
   * Cons: Limited functionality.